How can I learn more about a specific drug?

 If unable to find the information about potential drug to drug interactions, a drug’s common side effects, or availability of generic substitutes using the online tools, call 1-800-670-3566 to speak with a pharmacist.
 Leave your Aetna member identification number, date of birth, phone number including area code and the name of the drug or drugs in question.
 A pharmacist will return your call within 24 hours.

 Are my drugs safe?
-How can I prevent a medication error?
+How can I prevent a medicine error?

-My drug was on the Preferred Drug List last year, but now it's not.
+My drug was on the Preferred Drug (formulary) Guide last year, but now it's not.
 Why?

 We have a committee that meets regularly to review new drugs and information about drugs that are on the market.
-Drugs can be added to or removed from the Preferred Drug List at any time:
+The Preferred Drug (formulary) List shows you what drugs were recently added or removed from the Preferred Drug (formulary) Guide.
+Drugs can be added to or removed from the Preferred Drug Guide at any time:

 We might also move a drug from one coverage tier to another.

-How can I see what drugs are on the Preferred Drug List?
+How can I see what drugs are on the Preferred Drug (formulary) Guide or Preferred Drug (formulary) List?

-Log in to Aetna Navigator.
-Then, select Pharmacy Benefits Summary and Medication Search.
-Or, call Aetna Member Services at the toll-free number on your member ID card.
+Or, call Rx Member Services at the toll-free number on your member ID card.

-How can I get a drug added to the Preferred Drug List?
+How can I get a drug added to the Preferred Drug (formulary) Guide?

-How can I view the Preventive Medications list?
+How can I view the Preventive Medicine list?